Korydallos Prison

 Korydallos Prison Complex is Greece's largest jail and contains the country's main maximum-security prison (Type B), housing both maximum-security men and women.
 It is located in Korydallos, Piraeus.
-Famous detainees include members of the anarchist urban guerrilla organizations Revolutionary Organization 17 November, Revolutionary Struggle and Conspiracy of Fire Nuclei.
+Famous detainees include members of the left wing urban guerrilla organizations Revolutionary Organization 17 November, Revolutionary Struggle and Conspiracy of Fire Nuclei.
 Korydallos prison was also used as the place for the Greek junta trials in 1975, and contains a special court in its basement.

 Nikolaos Dertilis was the last remaining junta member in jail.
 He died 28 January 2013 at the age of 94.

 Conditions of detention

 Amnesty International and other human rights bodies such as the Committee for the Prevention of Torture have repeatedly expressed concern about the prison for its overcrowding and inhumane treatment of detainees.

 In 2007, a special committee composed of physicians of the Division of Health Inspections of the Prefecture of Piraeus and Piraeus Medical Association has reported that the hospital and the mental clinic of the prison operate without even the minimum conditions of hygiene, with aging infrastructure and big shortages in medical and nursing staff.
 The Hellenic Parliament has vowed to improve conditions.

 Since May 2008 the women prisoners section has been transferred to Thiva prison complex following many years of protests and complaints to the government by the Korydallos municipality and inhabitants.
 As of only one of the three women prison section hosts women under trial.
 Demolition works have commenced, for the two out of the three sections, in January 2010 and although they were expected to be completed till the end of June 2010, leaving free space of 10 acre to be used as a park, the demolition was completed about 7 years after, in March 2017.